enricofranke/GamingNewsBot/README.md

 ### This is The GamingNewsBot
+-❌ this project is no longer being developed ❌

 - 🔭 Development hours: 6H untill now
 - 🌱  Developed with Node.js
-- 👯 Current development phase: in work
+- 👯 Current development phase: discontinued
-- 🥅 2021 Goals: Finish It

 <br />